CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 a-access manages the access permissions only in the project and bucket level.
 Use **swift post** command for more sophisticated access control.

-If you run _a-access_ command for a bucket with out any modification options, it will print out the current settings of the bucket.
+If you run _a-access_ command for a bucket without any modification options, it will print out the current settings of the bucket.